hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

 </div>

 <style>
-/* Minimal styling that works around the content */ .content-wrapper {
+/* Scoped styles for this post only */ .content-wrapper {
   max-width: 800px;
   margin: 0 auto;